ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 In the afternoon, I walked around nearby school, the weather was great, I took some pictures and had a video call with Duoge was my real friend.
 At about 7:00pm, I got in touch with Lke by calling, her major is related to English, that's why her accent was excellent!
 She was laughing all the time, liked to smile very much I guess, haha.
 She was so kind I thought, we talked how to learn English, our major, accents and what kind of job each of us wanted to do...
 Too many funny things we said, I can't remember clearly.
 I had learnt a lot of points from calling.We ended the conversation because of bedtime is about to come~

 Thanks for your help, wan an.
+### The 11th Day  Friday Aguest 25 2019
+I am very shamed.
+Now is 26th.
+Yeah, you are right, I am **dilatory**.
+OK, I will pretend to write this diary at 25th.(⋟﹏⋞)

+Haha,  I made an appointment with Shin yesterday.
+We planed to go to an island, Bekana Island which was not far from Lautuka.
+So at 10:00am, we had been going to Bekana by walk.
+Secnery along the way is **fabulous**, bule sky and white clouds, **breezy**.
+We talked as we walked, many questions we had.
+Do you have the confusion that can't get the meaning directly when you are hearing numbers in English, such as $5.75, phone number 356944300.
+Haha, let me see, what number you said.

+We'll get at the wharf soon, pay $15 for the return ticket.
+It just took 15mins to get Bekana Island.
+Shin and I were walking on beach, then took some photos, Shin's pose is so funny and awesome!
+Haha, I liked the feel that dip your feet in the cool and blue sea.

+The pizza that was sold in a resturant on the island is very luscious.
+Although we ordered the miduim size one, it was too much.
+After that we pkayed the table tennis for a while, haha, met some of Japanese friends, we were back to Lautoka at 3:00pm.

+Great short trip!
+I was on the moon.